 Fibromyalgia is not considered to be an autoimmune disease now.
 Maybe further research proves something else but right now this it seems like this.
 There is an involvement of the deregulation of the immune system itself in some cases of fibromyalgia and this is a lot more different than the deregulation caused by autoimmune disease.
 Researchers are trying to find out the nature of deregulation due to fibromyalgia.

 As we have discussed some autoimmune diseases earlier and that includes ankylosing spondylitis, lupus, rheumatoid arthritis, and others.
 Fibromyalgia is nowhere in the autoimmune disease.
-There are some symptoms that are same as some autoimmune disease’s symptoms, but it is not considered to be an autoimmune disease.
+There are some symptoms that are the same as some autoimmune disease symptoms, but it is not considered to be an autoimmune disease.

 There are a lot of symptoms of the autoimmune disease and some of these symptoms are the same as the symptoms of fibromyalgia.
 Here is the list of some symptoms of the autoimmune disease and that could also point to fibromyalgia:

-Prone towards infections- colds, yeast infection, sore throat, frequent bladder infections, ear infections and sinus problems are common in FMS sufferers as well as in autoimmune disorders.
+Prone towards infections- colds, yeast infections, sore throat, frequent bladder infections, ear infections, and sinus problems are common in FMS sufferers as well as in autoimmune disorders.
 A lot of time is taken for recovery if you have an autoimmune disease.

 Low blood sugar- adrenal fatigue occurs